ms-solly/ms-solly/README.md

 ### about me

-i don’t really stick to one label. i just like learning things , sometimes it’s code, sometimes it’s art, sometimes it’s whatever looks interesting at the moment.
+i don’t really stick to one label. i just like learning things, sometimes it’s code, sometimes it’s art, sometimes it’s whatever looks interesting at the moment.
 other times i just do nothing and sleep. that’s a panda trait, no doubt. 🐼💤

 right now i’m learning **art** and **game design**, trying to make what i draw and what i code connect somehow.